scorpido74/azure-docs.nl-nl/articles/media-services/previous/hybrid-design-drm-sybsystem.md

 ## <a name="additional-notes"></a>Aanvullende opmerkingen

-* Widevine is een service van Google Inc. en is onderworpen aan de service voorwaarden en het privacybeleid van Google, Inc.
+* Widevine is een service van Google Inc. en is onderworpen aan de servicevoorwaarden en het privacybeleid van Google Inc.

 ## <a name="summary"></a>Samenvatting